 SUBMITTING TO THE SLJ:

-Rules for Eligibility: Although membership in SALSB is not required to submit, for a paper to be published in the SLJ, the author(s) must be member(s) of SALSB in good standing for publication in the SLJ.
-SALSB membership dues are posted at the www.salsb.org website and are good for 12 months, from annual conference to conference.
-To begin the double-blind review process, manuscripts must be emailed (one original and one blind copy) to SLJ Editor-in-Chief (EIC), Professor Daniel T. Ostas, at firstname.lastname@example.org.
+Rules for Eligibility: Although membership in SALSB is not required to submit, for a paper to be published in the SLJ, the author(s) must be a current member(s) of SALSB.
+SALSB membership dues are $100 per year and run from April until April of each calendar year.
+Manuscripts must be submitted by email (one original and one blind copy) to SALSB Executive Direct, Professor Laura Sullivan at LLS003@SHSU.edu.
 Manuscripts that scrupulously conform to the formatting and style rules available at this website will be strongly preferred.

-1. The author warrants that the work submitted is original and not previously published.
+- The author warrants that the work submitted is original and not previously published.
 Simultaneous submission to other journals is permitted providing the SLJ is so advised, and the SLJ is promptly informed if the work is accepted for publication elsewhere.

-2. Papers should be between 5,000 and 20,000 words including footnotes.
-This is between 10 and 35 pages, single-spaced with 12-point text and 10-point notes (see SLJ Style Sheet available at this site).
+- Papers should be between 5,000 and 20,000 words including footnotes.
+This is between 10 and 35 pages, single-spaced with 12 point text and 10 point notes (see SLJ Style Sheet available at this site).
 The typical published article is about 10,000 words (17 pages).

-3. Topics should be related to business law or the ethical/regulatory environment of business.
+- Topics should be related to business law or the ethical/regulatory environment of business.
 Pedagogical pieces are welcome.
 Book Reviews of scholarly books (not textbooks) are welcome as well.
 If you wish to review a book, please contact Laura Sullivan at LLS003@SHSU.edu for guidelines.

 For further information, please contact:

-Professor of Legal Studies
+Southern Academy of Legal Studies in Business